 The registration process can begin once you submit all paperwork identified under the degree or non-degree options and have met the criteria for registration.
-Candidates must be registered by the School of Teaching and Learning for the courses.
-Candidates will be registered for summer courses when registration opens in mid-February.
+Candidates must self- register for courses unless unable due to a prerequisite.
 For assistance, please contact Wendy Vaughn at 419-372-7320 or firstname.lastname@example.org.

 Yes.
 Three semester hours can be transferred in the Ohio Reading Endorsement coursework, or the BGSU Reading Endorsement Certificate Program.
 For the Master of Education in Reading degree, six semester hours may be transferred with program coordinator approval.